Monthly Close Routine for Beauty Shop Owners: The 5 Tasks Every Month-End (From Paper Pain to 1 Hour)

 Day 5: Tax documents + export backup

-For the accountant: (a) total monthly sales (Σ paidAmount, minus refunds); (b) refund / write-off records; (c) total staff salary (for withholding); (d) inventory in/out/balance (if using unified invoicing). **Cloud approach**: report page "export Excel" by month yields 4 files for the accountant in 5 minutes. **Paper approach**: scan and copy every receipt, half a day minimum.
-Recommend monthly ZIP export to local / Google Drive backup — even if the cloud service fails, the shop owns complete data.
+For the accountant: (a) total monthly sales (every payment received added up, minus refunds); (b) refund and bad-debt write-off records; (c) total staff salary (for tax withholding); (d) inventory in, out, and balance (if you issue unified invoices).
+Cloud approach: hit "export Excel" on the report page and get 4 files by month for the accountant in 5 minutes.
+Paper approach: scan and copy every receipt — half a day minimum.
+We recommend exporting and zipping your reports each month to your own computer or Google Drive as a backup — even if the cloud service ever goes down, you still hold a complete set of your own data.

 From 5 days to 1 hour: the cloud efficiency multiplier

-Sum the 5 steps: (a) Paper / Excel mode: 3-5 business days; (b) Cloud SaaS mode: dashboard month filter (5 min) → attendance verify payroll (10 min) → inventory page physical reconcile (20 min) → Customer Insights for churn + VIP (15 min) → export 4 Excels for accountant (5 min) = **55 minutes**.
-This multiplier isn't because the cloud is "fast" — it's because the cloud solves the root problem: "raw data scattered across places."
-All transactions, customers, staff, inventory live in a single source of truth.
+Add up the 5 steps: (a) Paper / Excel mode: 3-5 business days; (b) Cloud SaaS mode: dashboard month filter (5 min) → attendance page to verify payroll (10 min) → inventory page physical count and reconcile (20 min) → Customer Insights for churn and VIPs (15 min) → export 4 Excel files for the accountant (5 min) = 55 minutes.
+That huge gap isn't because the cloud is "fast" — it's because the cloud fixes the real headache: "raw data scattered all over the place."
+Every transaction, customer, staff record, and inventory count lives in one single place, so there's nothing to hunt down.

 Build a monthly close SOP — don't re-think every month